Sohann09/Tennis-detection/README.md

 ---

 **Made with ❤️ by Sohan**
 *"In tennis, love means zero.
-In coding, love means everything."* 😄
+In coding, love means everything. and i know this is a small project but small steps to reach the top right"* 😄